sgzed86/ColonCancerPytorchViT/README.md

 I ended up going the timm hugging face route.

 It took 4 hours to run 1 epoch so, I need to look at how to optimize running this code.

+Used automatic mixed precision training which cut the epoch time in half.
+Added gradient accumulation increase batch size without increasing memory and used persistent workers and pin memory for faster CPU to GPU
+I am using a laptop with NVIDIA RTX 3050.
+It is running the model but I might be able to get it down to 1 hour per epoch which is still way too long.
+I should have bought the Jetson...
+This is a rather ambitous project for this laptop.